 If you’re not using a medical-grade mask, such as an N95, KN95, or surgical mask, you might be inclined to use a fabric mask.
 When choosing a fabric mask, it can be difficult to know what is porous enough so you can breathe easily, while also protective enough to stop virus particles from getting in.
-The Centers for Disease Control and Prevention (CDC) recommends using 100% cotton, particularly tightly woven cotton, like quilting fabric or cotton sheets, to make your mask.
-For no-sew solutions, bandanas, old t-shirts, or square cotton cloths will work in a pinch (CDC, 2020).
+The Centers for Disease Control and Prevention (CDC) recommends using 100% cotton, particularly tightly woven cotton (CDC, 2021).
+A mask should be smooth without extra creases or folds, since those can irritate the skin.
+Lighter colored fabrics retain less heat and help prevent redness (Teo, 2021-a).

+Disposable masks should be worn once and then thrown away.
 Fabric masks should be washed often not only to rid the masks of germs, but also dirt, sweat, oils, and other irritants accumulated from your face.
 Ensure that you use the warmest setting on your laundry machine or use bleach if you’re washing by hand.
-Try to keep multiple masks on hand, as the CDC recommends setting a mask aside to wash after each use to ensure cleanliness (CDC, 2020).
+Try to keep multiple masks on hand, as the CDC recommends setting a mask aside to wash after each use to ensure cleanliness (CDC, 2021).

 There are other steps you can take to keep your skin healthy while wearing a mask.

 Try to make sure that your face mask is secure when you initially put it on.
-The face mask should be tight to protect you from virus particles.
-This will prevent it from slipping off or rubbing on your face too much, along with keeping you from touching your face.
+The face mask should be tight-fitting and fully cover your nose and mouth to protect you from virus particles.
+This will also prevent it from slipping off or rubbing on your face too much and will keeping you from touching your face.

-Lastly, avoid wearing makeup.
+Lastly, avoid wearing makeup when possible.
 Makeup can trap the aforementioned dirt, sweat, and bacteria on your face.
 Wearing a mask on top of makeup can make that worse.

-Despite its annoyances, wearing a mask has proven to provide valuable protection against diseases, especially the coronavirus.
+Despite its challenges, wearing a mask has proven to be a valuable protection against diseases, especially the coronavirus.
 Though pimples and acne can certainly be annoying, it can be a small price to pay for both staying healthy and preventing disease spread.
-However, the tips in this article can help get rid of those inconveniences so you can continue to wear your mask to keep you and others safe.
+The tips in this article can help get prevent or treat those inconveniences so you can continue to wear your mask to keep you and others safe.